HughStanway/FYP-VS-Code-Extension/README.md

 ### Issue with Extension Not Being Installed

-After pressing `F5`, if the extension is not automatically there then it could be due to an missmatch with the version of VS Code you have installed locally and the requirements of the extension.
-To fix this, check the `package.json` file and make sure that `engines.vscode` version is compatible with your installed version of VS Code.
-More information about this can be found here: <https://code.visualstudio.com/api/get-started/your-first-extension>
+After pressing `F5`, if the extension doesn't appear automatically, it may be due to a mismatch between your installed version of VS Code and the version specified in the extension's requirements.
+To resolve this, open the `package.json` file and ensure that the `engines.vscode` field is compatible with your local VS Code version.
+You can find more information about this here: <https://code.visualstudio.com/api/get-started/your-first-extension>

 ## 3. Usage Instructions